Vertex-Service-Partners/tap-spreadsheets-anywhere-vendored/README.md

 ### Compression
 smart_open allows reading and writing gzip and bzip2 files.
 They are transparently handled over HTTP, S3, and other protocols, too, based on the extension of the file being opened.

+### GPG Decryption
+This tap supports automatic decryption of GPG-encrypted files.
+Files with extensions `.gpg`, `.pgp`, or `.asc` will be automatically decrypted before processing.
+To use GPG decryption, you need to have GPG installed on your system and configure the appropriate settings in your table configuration.

 ### Configuration

 The Meltano configuration for this tap must contain the key 'tables' which holds an array of json objects describing each set of targeted source files.